cometbft/cometbft/docs/tools/debugging.md

 Note: goroutine.out and heap.out will only be written if a profile address is provided and is operational.
 This command is blocking and will log any error.

-### RPC endpoints

-The list of available RPC endpoints can be found by making a request to the RPC port.
-For an `inspect` process running on `127.0.0.1:26657`, navigate your browser to `http://127.0.0.1:26657/` to retrieve the list of enabled RPC endpoints.

-Additional information on the CometBFT RPC endpoints can be found in the [rpc documentation](https://docs.cometbft.com/master/rpc).